Sit on the cable row machine and place your feet on the foot rests.

 Pull with your elbows, not with your biceps.

 As their names imply, the seated cable row is essentially the same exercise as the straight-back seated cable row except that with the seated cable row you lean backward during the concentric phase of the repetition and lean forward during the eccentric phase.
 The back and forth movement of your lower back dynamically works your erector spinae (spinal erectors), which act as synergists for that exercise.
-Since there is no back and forth movement of your lower back during the straight-back seated cable row, your spinal erectors only act as stabilizers.
+Since there is no back and forth movement of your lower back during the straight-back seated cable row, your spinal erectors act as important stabilizers.
 Keeping your back straight also allows you to use much more weight.

 The straight-back seated cable row is a major compound pulling exercise with which you can build serious upper-body strength and muscle mass.
 As with all bilateral (two-sided) exercises, you should occasionally perform it unilaterally (one side at a time) so as to develop unilateral upper-body strength and get more stabilizer muscles involved.